Adversarial Attacks on Downstream Weather Forecasting Models: Application to Tropical Cyclone Trajectory Prediction: Problem Statement

-In this paper, we employ \textit{GraphCast}~\citep{lam2023learning}, a leading DLWF model developed by Google DeepMind, as the forecasting model $f$ to generate the upstream forecasts $\hat{\mathbf{Y}}$.
-We then use \textit{TempestExtremes}~\citep{ullrich2021tempestextremes} as the downstream TC trajectory detector $g$ (see Appendix~\ref{appendix:tempestextremes} for details).
-Nevertheless, due to the model-agnostic nature of the formulation, the proposed adversarial attack method is applicable to other DLWF models and TC trajectory detectors.
+In this paper, we employ \textit{GraphCast}~\citep{lam2023learning}, a leading DLWF model developed by Google DeepMind, as the forecasting model $f$ and \textit{TempestExtremes}~\citep{ullrich2021tempestextremes} as the downstream TC trajectory detector $g$ (see Appendix~\ref{appendix:tempestextremes} for details).
+Due to its model-agnostic nature, our downstream attack framework is applicable to other DLWF models and TC detectors.